Here are the first three steps you need to follow when moving to Spain as an EU citizen to become a permanent resident…

 Our Move to Malaga team will check the requirements from the Comisario de Policia, when booking your residency appointment.

-Health Insurance: Spanish regulations require all foreign residents moving to Spain to have health insurance in place to apply for a residents permit.
-If you are moving to Spain and don’t intend to work here i.e. you will not be contributing social security payments, you will need to take out private health insurance for you and your family to get through the residency process.
+Health Insurance: Spanish regulations require foreign residents moving to Spain to have health insurance to apply for a resident permit.
+If you are moving to Spain and don’t intend to work i.e. you will not be contributing social security payments, you will need to take out private health insurance for you and your family to get through the residency process.
 Contact us for a no-obligation health insurance quote.